 The whole idea behind the GFE aka the Loan Estimate is to help consumers understand all the costs associated with their home loan, from the length of the loan to settlement fees you’ll have to pay at closing.
 It was also designed to inform consumers of which charges could change and when they could change for closing purposes.

-With all of this information provided in a standardized format, the aim was to encourage borrowers to shop around for the best loan and loan terms for their home loan.
+With all of this information provided in a standardized format, the aim was to encourage borrowers to shop around for their best loan and loan terms.

 Though the GFE was a great improvement over prior mortgage estimate methods, there were still more strides to be made in the usability and clarity.
 In other words, extensive testing showed that the average consumer still needed help with identifying key information pertinent to their loan terms.
 Enter the Loan Estimate.